 Under a reorganisation of the Army announced before Christmas, 266 Battery’s parent Reserve unit, 104 Regiment, will be equipped with the 105mm light gun.

 Each gun is operated by a crew of six.
-With a range of 10 miles, it is a mainstay of the Royal Artillery, used by parachute and commando field artillery regiments and able to be towed by a 4×4 vehicle or slung under a Chinook helicopter.
+With a range of 10 miles, it is a mainstay of the Royal Artillery, used by parachute and commando field artillery regiments and able to be towed by a 4×4 vehicle or slung under Chinook and Puma helicopters.

 Prospective recruits were introduced to the light gun during an Open Evening at the Artillery Grounds, 266 Battery’s home for more than 150 years.
 The unit operated in a light gun role for nearly 20 years up to 2013.